MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 Storage configuration is one of the critical components to a SQL Server deployment for Operations Manager.
 Database servers tend to be heavily I/O bound due to rigorous database read and write activity and transaction log processing.
 The I/O behavior pattern of Operations Manager is typically 80% writes and 20% reads.
 As a result, improper configuration of I/O subsystems can lead to poor performance and operation of SQL Server systems and becomes noticeable in Operations Manager.

-It's important to test the SQL Server design by performing throughput testing of the IO subsystem prior to deploying SQL Server.
+It's important to test the SQL Server design by performing throughput testing of the IO subsystem before deploying SQL Server.
 Ensure that these tests are able to achieve your IO requirements with an acceptable latency.
 Use the [Diskspd Utility](https://github.com/Microsoft/diskspd) to evaluate the I/O capacity of the storage subsystem supporting SQL Server.
 The following blog article, authored by a member of the File Server team in the product group, provides detailed guidance and recommendations on how to go about performing stress testing using this tool - [DiskSpd, PowerShell and storage performance: measuring IOPs, throughput and latency for both local disks and SMB file shares](/archive/blogs/josebda/diskspd-powershell-and-storage-performance-measuring-iops-throughput-and-latency-for-both-local-disks-and-smb-file-shares?branch=main).

 ### NTFS allocation unit size

 Volume alignment, commonly referred to as sector alignment, should be performed on the file system (NTFS) whenever a volume is created on a RAID device.
 Failure to do so can lead to significant performance degradation and is most commonly the result of partition misalignment with stripe unit boundaries.
 It can also lead to hardware cache misalignment, resulting in inefficient utilization of the array cache.

-When formatting the partition that will be used for SQL Server data files, it's recommended that you use a 64-KB allocation unit size (that is, 65,536 bytes) for data, logs, and TempDB.
-Be aware, however, that using allocation unit sizes greater than 4 KB results in the inability to use NTFS compression on the volume.
+When formatting the partition used for SQL Server data files, it's recommended to use a 64-KB allocation unit size (that is, 65,536 bytes) for data, logs, and TempDB.
+Be aware, however, that using allocation unit sizes greater than 4-KB results in the inability to use NTFS compression on the volume.
 While SQL Server does support read-only data on compressed volumes, it isn't recommended.

 ### Reserve memory

 > [!NOTE]
 > Much of the information in this section comes from Jonathan Kehayias in his blog post [How much memory does my SQL Server actually need? (sqlskills.com)](https://www.sqlskills.com/blogs/jonathan/how-much-memory-does-my-sql-server-actually-need/).

 It's not always easy to identify the right amount of physical memory and processors to allocate for SQL Server in support of System Center Operations Manager (or for other workloads outside of this product).
 The sizing calculator provided by the product group provides guidance based on workload scale, but its recommendations are based on testing performed in a lab environment that may or may not align with your actual workload and configuration.

 SQL Server allows you to [configure the minimum and maximum amount of memory](/sql/database-engine/configure-windows/server-memory-server-configuration-options) that will be reserved and used by its process.
 By default, SQL Server can change its memory requirements dynamically based on available system resources.
 The default setting for **min server memory** is 0, and the default setting for **max server memory** is 2,147,483,647 MB.